Don Wert

-Donald Ralph Wert (born July 29, 1938), nicknamed "Coyote", is an American former professional baseball player.
-He played as a third baseman in Major League Baseball for the Detroit Tigers from 1963 to 1970 and also briefly played for the Washington Senators in 1971.
-In 1965, he was named "Tiger of the Year", and in 1968, he was chosen for the American League All Star Team and won a World Series ring.
+Donald Ralph Wert (July 29, 1938 – August 24, 2024), nicknamed "Coyote", was an American professional baseball player.
+He played in Major League Baseball from 1963 to 1971 as a third baseman, most prominently as a member of the Detroit Tigers where he was an All-Star player and was a member of the 1968 World Series winning team.

+Although he was overshadowed by his contemporary, Hall of Fame third baseman Brooks Robinson, Wert earned a reputation as one of the best fielding third basemen in Major League Baseball.
+He played his final season with the Washington Senators in 1971.

 Early life and education

-Born in Strasburg, Pennsylvania, in Lancaster County, Wert attended Franklin & Marshall College in Lancaster, Pennsylvania where he played baseball for the Diplomats.
+Wert was born in Strasburg, Pennsylvania, in Lancaster County on July 29, 1938.
+He attended Franklin & Marshall College in Lancaster, Pennsylvania, where he played baseball for the Diplomats.
 He was signed by the Detroit Tigers as an amateur free agent in 1958 and played several years in the minor leagues.
-He married Marlena Wert and lived in New Providence, PA.
-He had 3 kids named Scott, Barb (who married Mr. Glackin), and Kim.
-The neighbor kids threw rocks at his shed.